How to Become a Real Estate Agent

 Real estate agent career path

-Working as a real estate agent can be exciting and rewarding.
+Working as a real estate agent may be exciting and rewarding.
 You may advance your career with more education or try different jobs in the industry.
-Some examples of what your real estate agent career path may look like include:
+Explore examples of what your real estate agent career path may look like:

 • Becoming a Realtor by joining the National Association of Realtors